haakonhg/actions_test/README.md

 We can read syslog and see that it was provisioned yesterday (or logs have been deleted from before) we can see that our run was executed there.
 There is some pod-related data, including the generation of ssh-keys This is probably why they say to set secrets, so that the secrets in the logs are masked out.

+## self-hosted runner

+This is your own machine and it seems like it will just run whatever is in the workflow, so I guess it is possible to just take over the machines of anyone using this?